 GeneCards Summary for PPP1R12A Gene

 PPP1R12A (Protein Phosphatase 1 Regulatory Subunit 12A) is a Protein Coding gene.
 Diseases associated with PPP1R12A include Infratentorial Cancer and Medullomyoblastoma.
-Among its related pathways are mTOR Pathway and Immune response CCR3 signaling in eosinophils.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Focal Adhesion.
 GO annotations related to this gene include protein kinase binding and enzyme inhibitor activity.
 An important paralog of this gene is PPP1R12B.

 UniProtKB/Swiss-Prot for PPP1R12A Gene